-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+Yes : Taxonomy-aligned activities are expressed as a share of: turnover reflecting the share of revenue from green In fossil gas In nuclear energy activities of investee companies - capital expenditure (CapEx) showing The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds. the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies.

-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.

-- expenditure

-(OpEx) reflecting

-green operational

-activities of

-investee

-companies.

 Fossil gas and / or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and de not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in

+Commission Delegated Regulation (EU) 2022/1214.